Litter and illegal dumping

 • covering and securing vehicle and trailer loads

-Illegal dumping is the unlawful deposit of any type of waste material that is greater than 200 litres (approximately the size of a wheelie bin) in volume.
+Illegal dumping is the unlawful deposit of any type of waste material greater than 200 litres (approximately the size of a wheelie bin) in volume.
 Common illegally dumped items include:

 • household rubbish